• Skip to primary navigation

 Instructions

-• Next, cut your pumpkin in half and scoop out all the guts and seeds.
-(And don't forget to save the seeds to make roasted pepitas!)
+Next, cut your pumpkin in half and scoop out all the guts and seeds, which you can save and roast into a crunchy snack!

-• Now, place your two pumpkin halves face down on the baking sheet.
-Pop it in the oven and bake for 45 minutes to an hour (or until the pumpkin is tender enough to poke a fork through).
+• Once the pumpkin halves are cleaned of the guts and seeds, place them face down on the baking sheet.
+Place them in the oven and bake for 45 minutes to 1 hour, or until the juices begin to release and they are tender enough to poke a fork through.

 Watch the Video!